 ME/CFS group

-This 6-week course is designed to help people to understand the main strategies for managing the condition.
+This 6-week course is designed to help people to understand some helpful strategies for managing their condition.
 Each week a new topic is covered, including.

 - Pacing